raamana/graynet/docs/usage_api.rst

 ------------------

-A rough example of usage when using the graynet API is shown below, although I strongly recommend using the command line interface given it is geared towards batch processing on HPC clusters and there is a `script <https://github.com/raamana/graynet/blob/master/scripts/generate_hpc_jobs.py>`_ to help you with large amount of processing.
+A rough example of usage when using the graynet API is shown below.
+However, we recommend using the command line interface given it is geared towards batch processing on HPC clusters and there is a `script <https://github.com/raamana/graynet/blob/master/scripts/generate_hpc_jobs.py>`_ to help you with large amount of processing.

 .. code-block:: python

     import graynet
     import os